nrwl/nx-ecosystem-ci/CONTRIBUTING.md

 }
 ```

 In this example, the suite is set up to run on the [`nrwl/nx-labs`](https://github.com/nrwl/nx-labs) repository on the `'main'` branch.
 It will run `build rspack`, `test rspack`, and `e2e rspack-e2e` as its build, test, and e2e tests respectively.
 These commands will be invoked using the package manager used by your repository.
-So, in the `nx-labs` case, it will run `yarn build rspack` in the `nrwl/nx-labs` repo.
+So, in the `nx-labs` case, it will run `yarn build rspack` in the `nrwl/nx-labs` repository.

 ### Defining the `package.json` scripts

-For this reason, adding a new test suite to the Nx Ecosystem CI also requires setting up appropriate `scripts` in your repository's `package.json` file.
+Adding a new test suite to the Nx Ecosystem CI requires setting up appropriate `scripts` in your repository's `package.json` file.
 These scripts provide the commands that will be invoked by your package manager to carry out the `build`, `test`, and `e2e` steps.

 Here's an example of how scripts might be configured in a `package.json` file for a repository using Nx: